Minhael/demo-git-tutorial/docs/rebase-vs-merge/readme.md

 # Objective

-This tutorial will develop 3 different branches.
+This tutorial will create 3 different branches.
 1 will be merged first.
 2 will be merged later after updating the latest changes.
 After finishing this tutorial, you will able to

 * Rebase changes onto latest source code copy.
 * Merge latest changes from other branch.